PhD Project 1

 Feedback loops in learning to perceive and produce non-native speech contrasts

 How do perception and production interact during L2 speech category learning?
 Emerging categories will be tracked with EEG (MMN, ERP, ERN) measures, using on-line single-trial multivariate pattern-classification techniques.
-We will compare the effects of different feedback loops on learning: 1) behavioural feedback on perceptual decisions and/or produced speech; 2) self-monitoring in production and imitation tasks; 3) neurofeedback on perceived and produced speech.
+The effects of different feedback loops on learning will be compared: 1) behavioural feedback on perceptual decisions and/or produced speech; 2) self-monitoring in production and imitation tasks; 3) neurofeedback on perceived and produced speech.
 These comparisons will advance understanding of the nature of phonological category representations in perception and production, and their inter-dependence.
 Findings should also guide construction of Brain-Computer Interface systems for L2 learning that outperform behavior-based training methods.

 Mismatch negativity as measure of subtle perceptual learning not (yet) present in conventional behavioural measures

 It was investigated how the perception of a challenging non-native vowel contrast was affected by a 4-day perceptual training which was either complimented by also producing words containing target sounds or by producing unrelated material.
 Interestingly, despite no evidence of behavioural differences between the two types of training, neither in the perception nor the production modality, findings from electrophysiological measurements after the training do indicate enhanced perceptual ability following combined perception-production training on the relevant contrast.
 Evidence comes in the form of a mismatch negativity response present in the related production group but absent in the unrelated production and untrained control groups (see figure).